Below are my top 10 diet tips for breakout-prone skin and healing the body from the inside out.

 - Start increasing your intake of fresh fruits and vegetables.
-Ideally, you should be eating low sugar fruits such as berries and detoxifying green leafy vegetables such as kale, spinach, arugula and brussels sprouts.
+Ideally, you should be eating low sugar fruits such as berries and detoxifying green leafy vegetables such as kale, spinach, arugula and brussel sprouts.
 Eating a cup of blueberries in the morning is great for clearing up the skin as it helps balance insulin levels.
 (Clear skin tip from Naturopathic doctor Stacey Shillington).

 - Chose healthy whole nutritious snacks.
 Some examples of healthy snacks are baby carrots with hummus, raw or lightly salted nuts and seeds such as almonds, walnuts, cashews, sunflower or pumpkin seeds, plant based smoothies or juices, and healthy nut and fruit bars ideally under 10 grams of sugar.

 - Consume probiotic rich foods such as sauerkraut and miso soup or take a probiotic supplement.
-Whitney Bowe recommends taking a probiotic starting at 10-15 billion CFU in her book “Dirty Skin” if you are dealing with acne.
+Dr. Whitney Bowe recommends taking a probiotic starting at 10-15 billion CFU in her book “Dirty Skin” if you are dealing with acne.
 A great non-diary yogurt with probiotics is a brand called Lavva.
 This brand also doesn’t add any extra sugar which is important for a skin-friendly diet.